-What mesh is right for me?
+What mesh is suitable for me?

-What exactly is mesh numbering?
+What exactly is the mesh count?

-Orientative guide
+Guidance guide

 43 threads per centimeter / 110T

-You can use acramine water based inks, lacquer and also plastisol inks.
+You can use water-based acramine inks, lacquer, and also plastisol inks.

 61 threads per centimeter / 156T

-You can use acramine water based inks, lacquer and also plastisol inks.
+You can use water-based acramine inks, lacquer, and also plastisol inks.

 90 threads / 230T

-You can use acramine water-based inks.
-Paper and pvc inks, also plastisol inks.
+You can use water-based acramine inks.
+Paper and PVC inks, also plastisol inks.

 120 threads / 305T

-You can use paper and pvc inks, also plastisol inks.
+You can use paper and PVC inks, also plastisol inks.
 Depending on the design, you can also use acramine inks.

 Threads per centimeter / Threads per inch